BorahLabs/CodexAtlas/resources/guide/02_generating_documentation/02_adding_a_github_repository.md

 Once your project is setup, you need to connect an account.
 If you work on GitHub, this is done by adding the CodexAtlas app into your organization.

-To do it, access your first proejct and click on *Add GitHub account*.
+To do it, access your first project and click on *Add GitHub account*.
 This will redirect you to the installation page and, once the permissions are given, you will be brought back to add your repository.

 ![Adding a Github account](/guides/adding-github-account.png)